xrstf/babelcache/README.md

     // bring back the old BabelCache 1.x interface
     $cache = new wv\BabelCache\Decorator\Compat($cache);
     $cache->flush('name', true); // it's clear() now

+### Jailing

+Often you will want to have a simple key-value cache for one of your components.
+If you, you *could* just give them a cache adapter and be done.
+Unfortunately, this will suck hard when it comes to clearing the cache (since "clear" in APC actually means "wipe the whole userland cache").

+To make sure you can use multiple cache adapters to the same storage and still have namespaced cache clearing, you can use the Jailed adapter.
+This adapter simply jails a regular, full-blown cache to a fixed namespace and will only ever clear that one.

+    ::::php

+    <?php

+    $factory = new MyFactory();
+    $adapter = $factory->getAdapter('apc');

+    // The following will work just fine, if you can live with service A
+    // wiping the cache from service B:

+    $imaginaryServiceA = new MyFooService($adapter);
+    $imaginaryServiceB = new MyBarService($adapter);

+    // to jail them, you can wrap a cache like this:
+    // (The third argument controls whether clearing will be recursive or not)

+    $cache    = $factory->getCache('apc');
+    $adapterA = new wv\BabelCache\Adapter\Jailed($cache, 'service.foo', true);
+    $adapterB = new wv\BabelCache\Adapter\Jailed($cache, 'service.bar', true);

+    $imaginaryServiceA = new MyFooService($adapterA);
+    $imaginaryServiceB = new MyBarService($adapterB);

+    // Now imaginaryServiceA can clear its cache until it's blue in the face
+    // without affecting the other service's cache.

 License
 -------